Stocks rise on Wall Street, continuing gains for US indexes

-Stocks rose in morning trading on Wall Street Thursday, potentially setting the market up to notch more record highs.
+Stocks edged higher in midday trading on Wall Street Thursday, potentially setting the market up to notch more record highs.

 A mix of companies that rely on direct consumer spending for goods and services also made solid gains.
 Booking Holdings rose 2.6% after it beat Wall Street’s third-quarter profit and revenue forecasts.